stratumn/go-indigonode/doc/services.md

 ```

 What happened there?
 We stopped the `boot` service.
 It is a very special
-service that tells Indigo Node what to start when it boots.
+service that tells Stratumn Node what to start when it boots.
 It does so by declaring
 that it "needs" other services.
 Since we just shut it down, nothing except the
 services required by the gRPC API is needed anymore.
 Good thing we made sure
 the gRPC API service wouldn't be stopped!
-We also told Indigo Node to immediately
+We also told Stratumn Node to immediately
 prune the services so they would be removed right away.

 You can turn the services back on by starting the `boot` service again.